Honda P1457 Fault Code: Causes, Symptoms, and How to Fix It

 Things you need to know

 • EVAP systems can be challenging to diagnose.
-To properly diagnose the Honda P1457 code, you should perform a smoke test that will check the EVAP system for leaks.
+To properly diagnose the Honda P1457 code, you should perform a smoke test to check the EVAP system for leaks.

 • Sometimes, the screws will break off during removal, and you may need to replace the complete canister and the valve.